dayaramb/dayaramb.github.io/README.md

 ## Enumerations
 ### DNS
-if the port 53 is open try to find if if there are some name resolved. /etc/resolv.conf ---> victim IP
+if the port 53 is open try to find  if there are some name resolved. /etc/resolv.conf ---> victim IP

 dig -x <victim-ip>

 Eg. dig cronos.htb any
 For whole zone tranasfer dig axfr @10.10.10.13 cronos.htb

-##Random Exploit collection
+## Random Exploit collection

 Here I am collectign some of the random exploits and their exploitation technqiues.
 Later I will categorised and group them to each group.